kennywarsaw/resonote/README.md

-# resonote-old
+# resonote
-Application for managing notes, tweets and saved articles.
+Application for managing notes.
+Have you seen something cool on the internet and when you wanted to come back to it couldn't find it?
 From now on you will have all your thoughts at your fingertips.

 # stack
-- reactJS
-- styled-components
-- storybook
-- rest API
-- axios
-- eslint
+Application made using ReactJS in combination with styled-component.